patrickmmartin/errorcodeNX/article.md

 Problem statement
 --------

 High quality software requires a well defined and straightforward error handling strategy to allow a system to protect or check its invariants in the face of unexpected input or runtime state.
 There are many positions take on how to achieve this see [Google 2015], [Bloomberg 2015] [Mozilla 2015] [Wikipedia 2015].
-It can be argued that the issue is not yet a solved problem and the strategies for implementing it in a large system are debate  even  at this point in time.
+It can be argued that the issue is not yet a solved problem and the strategies for implementing it in a large system are debated even now.
-However, error handing is still everyone's responsibility and arguably particularly so for the kinds of applications that tend to be coded in c++ and C. In this article we will make a proposal, which we'll call ```error_code``` which can be used an identity concept (with a little "c") to ensure when a specific course of action is desired, the error state reported by a failed API can be unambiguously recognised at arbitrarily remote call sites.
+However, error handing is still everyone's responsibility and particularly so for the applications coded in c++ and C. In this article we will make a proposal, which we'll call ```error_code``` which can be used an _identity_ concept (with a little "c") to ensure when a specific course of action is desired, the error state reported by a failed API can be unambiguously recognised at arbitrarily remote call sites.
 Note that Ruby's symbols [Ruby 2015] and Clojure's keywords [Clojure 2015] supply similar concepts at the language level.

 Review of c++ and C approaches
 ------------------------------

-A very common style in C/c++ is using ```enum``` or ```int``` values or encode a value and some additional category info into an integral value like HRESULT.
+A very common style in C/c++ is using ```enum``` or ```int``` values or instead encode a value and some additional category info into an integral value like HRESULT.
 However the ```enum``` and ```int```  have significant issues  when interfaces are composed that have defined their own subsets of return codes, and HRESULT-style values need to be registered, reported and handled consistently.

 Consider the case for an ```int``` return status, a library of functions that wishes to consume other library interfaces and report errors without simply passing through values will have to inspect the return codes and itself define yet another set of error values and map from one type to the other.
 This leads to a proliferation of interfaces and code paths as applications are composed from these libraries.
 This results in issues from the ongoing maintenance of the code paths mapping errors originating from different libraries for the consumption of various clients.